flipperdevices/flipperzero-firmware/flipblinky/README.md

 ### Display Source = Text
 <img src="./gallery/02-blinky-config-text.png" width="200px">

-The Display Source of `TEXT` will use the text that is in the `Line 1`-`Line 4` fields.
+The Display Source of `TEXT` will use the text that was set in the `Line 1`-`Line 4` fields.
 You can change the text to whatever you want.
 Choose the line to edit and click OK to be prompted for the new text.

 <img src="./gallery/03-blinky-config-text-line.png" width="200px">